pa2eon/Rnode/documentation/howto_change_firmware.md

 BOARD_VARIANT defines the variant of the board.
 A board could come with different LoRa transceivers, for example.
 It is also a unique 8 bit number.

-Every target board has a section 'firmware-<board_name>', 'upload-<board-name>' and 'release-<board-name>'
+Every target board has a section 'firmware-<board_name>', 'upload-<board-name>' and 'release-<board-name>' Then the Arduino version in line 17 can be changed to ( for example from 2.0.17 to 3.11.x ) - check later !!

 ### boards.h